Vizier-Platform/vizier/README.md

 Initialize project:

 - `vizier init`
-- `vizier deploy` (skip if you wish to immediately set up a domain, without first testing your deployment)
+- `vizier deploy`
+  (skip if you wish to immediately set up a domain, without first testing your deployment)

 Set up domain:

+- `vizier domain-setup`
-- `vizier domain-setup`: provisions a TLS certificate and instructs you to create a DNS record for it
+  provisions a TLS certificate and instructs you to create a DNS record for it
+- `vizier deploy`
-- `vizier deploy`: updates the stack to use the certificate, and instructs you to create a DNS record pointing your domain at the Cloudfront domain
+  updates the stack to use the certificate, and instructs you to create a DNS record pointing your domain at the Cloudfront domain

 #### Removing a Custom Domain

-- `vizier domain-remove` to only remove the domain
+`vizier domain-remove` to only remove the domain
 OR

-- `vizier destroy` removes the domain while destroying deployed resources
+`vizier destroy` removes the domain while destroying deployed resources

 ### Teardown